mahnoorgullper/CypressOnlineShop/README.md

 # Cypress Project -Online Shopping Site

 ## Description
-This project contains end-to-end tests written using Cypress for [Sauce Demo](https://qa-challenge.codesubmit.io/).
+This project contains end-to-end tests written using Cypress for [Swag Labs](https://qa-challenge.codesubmit.io/).

 ## System Requirements
 Before running this project, ensure that your system meets the following requirements: